composewell/streaming-benchmarks/README.md

 [![Build Status](https://travis-ci.org/composewell/streaming-benchmarks.svg?branch=master)](https://travis-ci.org/composewell/streaming-benchmarks)
 [![Windows Build status](https://ci.appveyor.com/api/projects/status/8d1kgrrw9mmxv5xt?svg=true)](https://ci.appveyor.com/project/harendra-kumar/streaming-benchmarks)

-This package allows you to measure the performance of various streaming implementations in Haskell using micro-benchmarks and compare any two or more of those.
+This package provides micro-benchmarks to measure and compare the performance of various streaming implementations in Haskell.

 We have taken due to care to make sure that we are benchmarking correctly and fairly.
 See [the notes on correct